Maori in New Zealand: Voting with Their Feet?

-Authors Leo Panitch and Sam Gindin will discuss their new book, The Making of Global Capitalism, joined in a panel discussion by Comparative & Regional Studies Professors Dr. Randolph Persaud, Dr. James Mittelman, Dr. Steve Silvia, and Dr. Carl LeVan.
-The panel will address the historical significance of the rise of capitalism and the American role in that process, including its status as an "informal empire" in the global political economy.
+Authors Leo Panitch and Sam Gindin talked about their new book, The Making of Global Capitalism, and were joined in a panel discussion by Comparative & Regional Studies Professors Dr. Randolph Persaud, Dr. James Mittelman, Dr. Steve Silvia, and Dr. Carl LeVan.
+The panel addressed the historical significance of the rise of capitalism and the role of the United States in that process, including its status as an "informal empire" in the global political economy.

 Speakers: Dr. Elsie Scott, Dr. Sujatha Fernandes, Dr. Theresa Runstedtler, Mr. Willard Jenkins, Dr. Clarence Lusane, Ms. Camee Maddox, and Dr. Gisele-Audrey Mills.